-Patrick Gardner Residential is the leading Letting Agent in the Mole Valley offering flexible lettings services to suit the individual landlord's needs.
-We have four offices in the key centres of Ashtead, Bookham, Dorking and Leatherhead covering the entire local area.
+Patrick Gardner Lettings, the leading Letting Agent in the Mole Valley offering flexible lettings services to suit the individual Landlord’s needs.
+We have four offices in the key areas of Ashtead, Bookham, Dorking and Leatherhead covering the entire local area.

 Following an individual market appraisal, a rental figure will be agreed based on the size, condition, and location of your property, taking into account current market conditions.
 We can also advise on any improvements or alterations that could be made to help maximise your property’s rental potential.